adilabuwani/javaAndJUnitTesting/README.md

      * the first one or the last one in the string, is considered to be in Position 1.
      *
      * @param n Determines the positions of the characters to be returned
-     * @param startFromEnd Determines whether to start counting from the end or from the
-     *                     beginning when identifying the characters in position n, 2n, 3n, and so
+     * @param startFromEnd Determines whether to start counting from the end or from the beginning when identifying the characters in position n, 2n, 3n, and so on.
-     *                     on.
-Please note that the characters are always returned in the order in
-     *                     which they appear in the string.
      * @return String made of characters at positions n, 2n, and so on in the current string
      * @throws IllegalArgumentException If "n" less than or equal to zero
      * @throws NullPointerException If the current string is null and "n" is greater than zero